valentindorgeloh/valentindorgeloh/README.md

-- 👋 Hi, I’m @valentindorgeloh
+- 👋 Hi, I’m @valentindorgeloh a designer that feels confortable in devworld.
 - 👀 I’m interested in frictionless design handoff to developers
 - 🌱 I’m currently learning how to create great dashboards
 - 💞️ I’m looking to collaborate on cool interactive data viz